 3.2.14 The Government set a policy for social housing rents in the December 2000 policy statement, 'The Way Forward for Housing'.
 This policy included separating certain charges for service from the standard rent in order to make the charging policy to tenants clearer and fairer for the tenants of housing authorities.
 There are a number of these service charges that are still charged through rent including caretaking and cleaning.
-The effects of un-pooling service charges will be analysed during the 2008/09 financial year with recommendations coming forward as to when the Council should un-pool in light of the Government subsidy regime and rent restructuring review.
+Work is continuing to assess the effects of the un-pooling, and un-pooling will be implemented as soon as possible, taking account of clarity of accountability and any logistical issues regarding implementation in-year, rather than at the start of a financial year.